-The following paper about the spatiotemporal patterns of future temperature and precipitation over China has recently been accepted for publication by Atmospheric Research.
+The following paper about the photovoltaics power generation potentials for China has been recently accepted for publication by Resources, Conservation & Recycling.

 More details will come soon once the paper is published.